awez/amirrajan.github.com/a-dark-room/index.md

 - Downloads: 403
 - Reviews: 5 five-star reviews, 1 one-star review
 - RPG Rank: 567th at its low point, 27th at its height
-- overall Rank: 1479th for two days (metrics below the 1500th placement aren't kept in AppAnnie)
+- Overall Rank: 1479th for two days (metrics below the 1500th placement aren't kept in AppAnnie)

 <a id="blindversionreleased"> </a>